What You Need to Know About Brain Injuries

 A traumatic brain injury, or TBI, is an injury that affects how the brain works.
 It may be caused by a bump, blow, or jolt to the head, or a penetrating injury, such as a gunshot to the head.
 According to the Centers for Disease Control and Prevention (CDC), there are three main types of TBI:

-If you or a loved one has suffered a traumatic brain injury, let an Allentown personal injury lawyer at Drake, Hileman & Davis help.
+If you or a loved one has suffered a traumatic brain injury, let an Allentown traumatic brain injury lawyer at Drake, Hileman & Davis help.
 We understand the trauma you’re going through and will help you hold the responsible parties accountable.

 How Serious Are TBIs?